Improved Receiver Noise Calibration for ADMX Axion Search: 4.54 to 5.41 $\mu$eV: Noise Calibration Techniques

 Before we were able to perform a direct JPA on noise measurement, we calculated our system noise temperature ($T_{\rm sys}$) in two steps.
 The first step would be to directly measure the JPA off noise $T_{\rm HFET}/\alpha_{\rm eff}$, as described in Sec.~\ref{sec:JPAoffhotload}.
 Then, we measure the signal-to-noise-ratio improvement (SNRI) as defined in Eq.~\ref{eqn:SNRI}.
 We can then combine the results of these two measurements to calculate our system noise temperature using Eq.~\ref{eqn:SNRI_tsys}.

 Now with the ability to measure the JPA effective noise, $T_{\rm JPA,eff}$, directly, we can use the full model for $T_{\rm sys}$ defined in Eq.~\ref{eqn:tsysOn}.
 In this section, we compare the two methods for calculating our system noise temperature.
 An example showing the SNRI and direct JPA-on fit methods for the hot load measurement at 1280 MHz can be seen in Fig.~\ref{fig:1280_Tsys_comp_HL}.
 Similarly, a comparison between the SNRI and direct JPA fit methods for the off (on) resonance cavity measurement at 1280 MHz can be seen in Fig.~\ref{fig:1280_Tsys_comp_cav_offres} (Fig.~\ref{fig:1280_Tsys_comp_cav_onres}).
-We see that the results for the system noise temperature, $T_{\rm sys}$, are consistent between the two methods for both the hot load and the cavity measurements.
+We see that the results for the system noise temperature, $T_{\rm sys}$, are consistent between the two methods for both the hot load and the off resonance cavity measurement, and nearly consistent for the on resonance cavity measurement as well.
 This gives us confidence that the model in Eq.~\ref{eqn:tsysOn} effectively describes how $T_{\rm sys}$ depends on the various parameters in the receiver chain.
+Additionally, the slight differences between the two methods provide us with an estimate of the systematic uncertainty in $T_{\rm sys}$ to use for the axion search analysis for this data taking run.

-To trace $T_{\rm sys}$ during data taking where the cryo switch is flipped to the cavity, we resort to the SNRI method for its promptness with $T_{\rm HFET}/\alpha_{\rm eff}$ as a calibrated input.
+To trace $T_{\rm sys}$ during data taking where the cryo-switch is flipped to the cavity, we resort to the SNRI method for its promptness with $T_{\rm HFET}/\alpha_{\rm eff}$ as a calibrated input.
 The JPA-off-hot-load measurement fitting directly provides $T_{\rm HFET}/\alpha_{\rm eff}$~(Sec.~\ref{sec:JPAoffhotload}).
 The JPA-on-hot-load and JPA-on-cavity measurements need further calculation where